Your key to understanding whether the Lincoln Handy MIG can weld Aluminum. Is knowing what the Handy MIG is capable of.

 6. Preheat your Aluminum to give your Handy MIG the best chance. (see my doc How to MIG Weld Aluminum a Home welder Tips for Success for pre heat tips).

-When Your Welding Aluminum with you Lincoln Handy MIG
+When You’re Welding Aluminum with your Lincoln Handy MIG

 1. Set your MIG gun at an angle of 10-15 degrees off vertical.

 2. You weld on the flat or slightly horizontal.
 Out of position Aluminum welding is not for the unskilled.